 The College for Public Health and Social Justice offers:

-A degree in criminology and criminal justice provides a well-rounded academic orientation to the nature of criminal offending, law enforcement, court administration and the law, and both community and institutional corrections.
+Criminology and criminal justice are fields of study that incorporate an interdisciplinary perspective to examine the causes and correlates of criminal behavior as well as institutions that respond to such behavior.
+A degree in criminology and criminal justice provides a well-rounded academic foundation to the nature of criminal offending, victimization, law enforcement, court administration, the law, and both community and institutional corrections.

 The Criminology and Criminal Justice program prepares students to understand and effectively respond to the challenges faced by today's criminal and juvenile justice systems.
 CCJ students better understand and are equipped to successfully navigate the underlying human element of justice systems and the larger community forces that often function as determinants of criminal behavior and victimization.
 Consistent with Saint Louis University's Jesuit tradition, this holistic orientation to criminology and criminal justice will ultimately strengthen individuals, communities, and agencies through its focus on the humanity of those involved within the criminal and juvenile justice systems.

 This major is an ideal fit for students interested in legal studies, law enforcement at the local, state or federal levels, working with adults and juveniles in correctional and community settings, and those pursuing graduate education or a law degree.

 SLU's CCJ program is innovative in its approach to improving the criminal justice system by focusing on the human aspects of violence and crime within the justice system and in communities.

 SLU is founded on the Jesuit tradition of "educating the whole person."
 Our programs challenge and engage students intellectually with the latest in theory, research and practice.
 Our major offers students the opportunity to live what they learn through compassionate service.

 SLU is the place you come to change the world.
 We are committed to our students' success.